Hurricane Season Is Here: How to Reduce Your Anxiety

 It’s only natural to feel scared, anxious, and nervous.
 Recognize your emotions and try these tips to alleviate your anxiety.

-- Be informed — Stay up-to-date on hurricane information and warnings.
+- Be informed — Stay up-to-date on weather information and warnings.
 If you’re aware of the latest information, you may gain a sense of control over the situation.

 - Talk it out — Share your fears with family members, friends, a counselor, or others who can offer emotional support.